 A SAR export from Assemble contains all user's data, including potentially sensitive items.
 The permission Generate an export of all user data for SAR is required and is a high-level permission requiring two-factor authentication.
 This permission should be restricted to specific key trained staff, typically in the admin team or DPO.

 Exported data is your responsibility

-When you use the SAR export, the data is no longer held in Assemble and all data relating to the user is visible in the exported table.
-Ensuring the data is kept secure is your responsibility.
-You should always follow your organisation's guidance for how to follow a SAR.
+When you use the SAR export, all data relating to the user is visible in the exported file in tables.
+Once this data is outside of Assemble, ensuring the data is kept secure is your responsibility.
+You should always follow your organisation's guidance on how to follow a SAR.

 Please note, it is possible that some data relating to another user may also be included in the user's SAR export (eg within messages) so the exported data should always be carefully reviewed by your data protection team before its released.

-For those with the relevant permission, Export SAR command is under the Other command on the user record.
-This will export all user data in a tabular Excel file as a single password protected zip file.
+For those with the relevant permission, the Export SAR command is under the Other command on the user record.
+This will export all user data in a tabular Excel file as a single password-protected zip file.
 Attachments will also be included, if applicable.